matomo-org/developer-documentation/docs/5.x/ab-tests/browser.md

 #### Load matomo.js synchronously

-As already mentioned earlier in this guide: it is highly recommended to load the `matomo.js` file [synchronously](#loading-matomojs-synchronously-as-early-as-possible) in the HTML `<head>`.
+As already mentioned earlier in this guide: it is highly recommended loading the `matomo.js` file [synchronously](#loading-matomojs-synchronously-as-early-as-possible) in the HTML `<head>`.

 #### Deciding where to place the experiment code